harishlingam/personal-website/_pages/consulting.md

 </table>
 <h3> </h3>
 <h3><em><span style="color: #ffcc00;">About me</span></em></h3>
 <div>I am a <strong>Digital Product Manager</strong> who partners with entrepreneurs, executives, and organizations to support their strategic and operational goals.
-My experience includes includes product development and design, installation of operational best practices, and building and leading small to mid-size teams in startup and corporate settings.</div>
+My experience includes product development and design, installation of operational best practices, and building and leading small to mid-size teams in startup and corporate settings.</div>
 <div> </div>
 <div>Organizations where I have worked or consulted include Harvard University, Promontory Financial Group, NPR, Navigant Consulting, Addicaid, the American Telemedicine Association, and Hack for LA. </div>
 <div> </div>